tamaroning/wanco/README.md

 ![plot](./animal_dance_dog.png)

-wanco is a WebAssembly AOT compiler which supports Checkpoint/Restore functionalities.
+wanco is a WebAssembly AOT compiler which supports cross-platform (ISA/OS) Checkpoint/Restore functionalities.

 See [examples](./examples) for quick start.